Monrose discography

-German pop trio Monrose was formed in November 2006 after winning the fifth installment of ProSieben talent show Popstars.
-Their discography includes four studio albums and eleven singles.
+German pop trio Monrose, consisting of singers Mandy Capristo, Senna Gammour, and Bahar Kızıl, was formed in November 2006 after winning Popstars – Neue Engel braucht das Land, the fifth installment of the talent show Popstars.
+The group released four studio albums and eleven singles until their disbanded in 2010, culminating in four top ten albums, seven top ten hit singles and overall sales in excess of 1.5 million singles and albums.

 In December 2006, the band released their debut single "Shame", which reached number-one in Austria, Germany and Switzerland.
 It was certified triple gold in Germany and became the ninth best-selling single of 2007 in Germany.
 The group's debut album Temptation was released a week later, topping the charts in Austria, Germany and Switzerland, and was subsequently certified double platinum in Germany for more than 400,000 units shipped.
 The albums spawned one more single, "Even Heaven Cries", which peaked at number six in Germany.

 Their second album Strictly Physical was released in September 2007 and reached number two in Germany.
 It was certified gold in Germany and Austria.
-Strictly Physical produced three top ten singles, including their second number-one single "Hot Summer" which was also certified gold in Germany and Austria, and became the fifteenth best-selling single of 2007 in Germany.
+Strictly Physical produced three top ten singles, including the album's title track, the ballad "What You Don't Know" and their second number-one single "Hot Summer" the latter of which was also certified gold in Germany and Austria, and became the fifteenth best-selling single of 2007 in Germany.

-The group's third studio album I Am was released in October 2008 throughout German-speaking Europe followed by a fourth studio album, entitled Ladylike, in June 2010.
-Latter became the band's lowest-charting effort; it reached number ten on the German Albums Chart.
+The group's third studio album I Am was released in October 2008 throughout German-speaking Europe.
+It became Monrose's third consecutive top ten album in Germany and produced the top hit "Strike the Match."
+A fourth studio album, entitled Ladylike, was issued in June 2010.
+Their fourth album to reach the top ten of the German Albums Chart, it produced their seventh top ten single "Like a Lady."
+In November 2010, Monrose announced their separation.
+A third single from Ladylike, titled "Breathe You In", served as their farewell single.